If This You Read

-As I ran uphill, shedding my pack and pulling my .45 — it’s rattlesnake country, after all — he surprised me and threw the young’un at me, actually knocking me down.
+As I ran uphill, shedding my pack and pulling out Pete’s old .45 — it’s rattlesnake country, after all — he surprised me and threw the young’un at me, actually knocking me down.
 I moved the kid off me and grabbed my pistol, catching a glimpse of Jones running off with the girl.
 I checked the young man and saw he was more dead than alive, internal bleeding as well as outward.
 It was obvious he was gonna die, and die soon.
 There was really nothing I could do for him, but I couldn’t just leave him, could I?

 I made the decision to cover him with a blanket and come back as quick as I could, then I took after Gorilla Jones and the girl.
-It helped that I was raised to track and hunt, and Jones, for all his size and strength, was a city boy.
+It helped that I was raised to track and hunt, and Jones, for all his size and strength, was still just a city boy.

-Still, he was fast-moving, so after following him a bit, I found him right near the mouth of this cave just as the storm hit, and hit hard.
+Granted, he was fast-moving, so after following him a bit, I found him right near the mouth of this cave just as the storm hit, and hit hard.
 He threw the girl down and picked up a large rock.
 I aimed my pistol at him and yelled at him to drop it, which he did by throwing it at me.
 I ducked, rolled, and fired, hitting him in the left shoulder.
 He grabbed a smaller rock and threw that.
 I fired again and got him between the eyes.
 Good shooting, if I do say so myself.
 The storm then came on like a pack of howling coyotes and twice as fierce as a grizzly momma on her period.
 So I grabbed the girl and ducked in here.